-In addition to general sessions featuring thought-provoking leaders in the field, you may select from almost 90 breakout sessions and special preconference sessions exploring a variety of critical issues and discussing emerging trends.
-From practical case studies and management tips to technical, financial, and legal topics, you create the curriculum that's right for you.
+In addition to general sessions featuring thought-provoking leaders in the field, you may select from more than 140 breakout sessions and five half-day intensive preconference sessions that explore a variety of critical issues and discuss emerging trends.
+From practical case studies, communication strategies, and management tips to technical, financial, and legal topics, you create the curriculum that's right for you.

-The conference features interactive presentations and lectures from hundreds of top employee ownership experts, giving you ample opportunities to get questions answered and learn new ideas that will work for you.
-Ample structured and unstructured networking opportunities will help you learn from your peers as well.
-The conference and preconference offer continuing education credit.
+The conference features interactive presentations and lectures from hundreds of top employee ownership experts and experienced leaders from successful employee-owned companies.
+Get your questions answered and gather new ideas that will work for you.
+Ample structured and unstructured networking opportunities will connect you to your peers.
+Both the conference and the preconference offer continuing education credit.

 For those who already know the basics of ESOPs, these sessions address finer points and emerging issues.
 Attendees learn about administrative challenges, repurchase obligation, accounting, legislative and regulatory updates, innovative transaction structures, and more.
 A session on legal and regulatory updates from the past year is offered.

 Employee ownership changes the context for compensation and benefits in terms of managing benefit levels, maximizing motivational impact, and addressing trade-offs between personnel expenses and profitability.
 This track also includes sessions on executive compensation, and looks at equity compensation in non-ESOP companies as well as ESOP companies who have international divisions.

 In these sessions, many of which are hands-on and interactive, learn how dynamic companies involve and engage their employees.
 Find out more about how to clue in employees about the complexities of business.
 Learn to help employee-owners understand how their employee ownership plans and their companies work.